CSUN-COMP587-F18/assign1/README.md

 Have this URL handy somewhere (or even better, copy it to the clipboard).

 On your local machine, go to a directory that makes sense to you for this assignment.
-This will probably be a directory named `comp587`, or something like that.
+This will probably be a directory named `comp587`.
 In that directory, issue the following command:

 ```console